mantrapatel05/xTriage/README.md

 - API design with FastAPI and Pydantic
 - Multi-agent AI orchestration with graceful degradation
-- API key rotation with cooldown-based rate limit handling
+- API key rotation with cooldown-based rate limit handling and multi-pool partitioning
 - Vector search for semantic duplicate detection
 - Embedding-based similarity with sentence-transformers
 - Prompt engineering for structured JSON output from LLMs
-- Evaluation pipeline for measuring and iterating on accuracy
+- Rigorous evaluation methodology: catching a data-quality bug (96%-medium skew) that inflated an earlier headline number, replacing it with a genuinely balanced, real-ground-truth eval set, and reporting macro-F1 and baselines alongside raw accuracy
+- Head-to-head benchmarking of architectural choices (multi-agent vs. single-call) on accuracy, latency, and cost — not just shipping the more complex approach on faith
 - React and TypeScript frontend development
 - End-to-end product thinking for engineering team workflows